UniqueNetwork/marketplace-docker/README.md

 > :warning: Take note of the `Substrate mirror of contract address` and have it handy as later on all contract calls will be sponsored by it.
 Also, don't forget to deposit some QTZ balance to the account as well.

-## Step 4 - Create A Sponsored Collection
+## Step 4 - Create a Sponsored Collection

 The simplest way create collection for a marketplace is using the [Minter](https://minter-quartz.unique.network) tool.
 Note down the `collection id` during the creation process as it will come in handy later on in the steps that follow.